Two Organizations Deserving of Attention

-*See below for photos from the author’s adventures with Team Rubicon and The Mission Continues
+*See above for photos from the author’s adventures with Team Rubicon and The Mission Continues

 Last weekend I had the opportunity to go to Buckhorn Camp west of Fort Collins, Colorado, to do some training with Team Rubicon.
 You are now looking at a Level 1 Sawyer (no, I can’t cut down that tree in your backyard).